Course Requirements

 • Students who have received ECON 0100 credit and an ECON 0200 waiver for a single semester introductory micro/macro course need to take an additional 4xxx (or higher) level ECON course to complete the major.

-Students who have waivers for both ECON 0100 and ECON 0200 need to take two additional ECON courses and can at most replace one of the two introductory courses by a 0xxx-level ECON course, provided they have taken this course before declaring the major.
+***Students who have waivers for both ECON 0100 and ECON 0200 need to take two additional ECON courses and can replace only one of the two introductory courses by a 0xxx-level ECON course, provided they have taken this course before declaring the major.
+The other course must be replaced by a 4xxx-level elective.

-The department encourages students with a strong economics and quantitative background to pursue option (iii).
+The department encourages students with a strong economics and quantitative background to pursue option (3).